CQCL/pytket-docs/manual/manual_zx.rst

 * Mixed quantum-classical diagram support via annotating edges and some generators with :py:class:`QuantumType.Quantum` for doubled diagrams (shorthand notation for a pair of adjoint edges/generators) or :py:class:`QuantumType.Classical` for the singular variants (sometimes referred to as decoherent/bastard generators).

 .. note:: Providing this flexibility comes at the expense of some efficiency in both memory and speed of operations.
 For data structures more focussed on the core ZX-calculus and its well-developed simplification strategies, we recommend checking out ``pyzx`` (https://github.com/Quantomatic/pyzx) and its Rust port ``quizx`` (https://github.com/Quantomatic/quizx).
 Some functionality for interoperation between ``pytket`` and ``pyzx`` circuits is provided in the ``pytket-pyzx`` extension package.
-There is no intention to support non-qubit calculi or SZX scalable notation in the near future as the additional complexity required by the data structure would introduce excessive beaurocracy to maintain during every rewrite.
+There is no intention to support non-qubit calculi or SZX scalable notation in the near future as the additional complexity required by the data structure would introduce excessive bureaucracy to maintain during every rewrite.

 Generator Types
 ---------------